Walk Away Renée: Four Tops cover

 The Four Tops' recording was featured on their 1967 album Reach Out and is the second most successful cover version, having reached #15 on the soul singles chart, #14 on the Billboard Hot 100, and charting higher than The Left Banke in Canada at #2 on the RPM Magazine charts.
 Overseas, it peaked at #3 on the UK Singles Chart and #5 in the Irish Singles Chart in January 1968, The Andantes provided backing vocals on this Motown release in unison with the other Tops.
+Record World called it a "pretty version" of the song.
+Billboard called it "an exciting rock ballad" and said that the "driving vocal workout and exciting production will hit hard and fast."